 The brown bear population in Alaska is around 30,000 individuals.
 This number makes up more than 95% of the U.S. brown bear population.
-There are two distinct types of bears in Alaska; those found in coastal areas are called brown bears, and populations found in mountainous regions are called grizzlies.
+In Alaska, brown bear populations are found in coastal and mountainous regions.

-While they are both the same species of bear, there are some key differences between them.
-Brown bears are much larger due to the abundance of food in their territory.
-Brown bears in coastal areas like to feed on salmon and berries.
-They may also hunt for carcasses during winter, such as caribou, and they have also been observed catching mussels and clams.
+Brown bears in coastal areas are much larger due to the abundance of food in their territory.
+Brown bears in coastal regions like to feed on fatty salmon and berries.
+They also hunt for carcasses during winter, including large mammals like caribou, and they have also been observed catching and eating mussels and clams.

 Idaho has the smallest population of brown bears in North America.
-Approximately 100 years ago, they were almost completely eradicated from the state, but numbers have slowly increased over the last decade.
+About 100 years ago, they were almost eradicated from the state, but numbers have slowly increased over the last decade.

-The current estimated population of brown bears in Idaho is 100.
-They are found mostly in eastern Idaho, close to Yellowstone National Park, and also in areas of northern Idaho.
-By comparison, the estimated population of black bears in Idaho is around 20,000.
+There are currently about one hundred brown bears in Idaho.
+They are found mainly in the east of the state, close to Yellowstone National Park, and also in areas of northern Idaho.

-Numbers remain low, and the brown bear population is at risk, primarily due to hunting.
+Because the population of brown bears remains low, the brown bear population is at risk, primarily due to hunting.
 In areas where bears frequently attack livestock, farmers may call on local hunters to try and remove the bears from their farmland.

 Montana has native populations of brown bears, but they also get a large number of migratory brown bears passing through from Canadian territories.
 This helps to increase the genetic diversity of the brown bear populations.